m-moreno-sierra/wofz-accuracy/README.md

 ## Accuracy

 By construction, it is expected that the relative accuracy is generally better than 1E-13.
 This has been confirmed by comparison with high-precision Maple computations and with a *long double* computation using Fourier transform representation and double-exponential transform.

+Accuracy of the real functions erfcx and im_w_of_x has been greatly improved in release 2.5, it is now 1E-15 or better.

 ## Copyright and Citation